Social | Talent creativity

 The Group’s talent strategy is centered on “creating a place where diverse talent can shine”.
 As the foundation for this, the Group ensures pay equity and designs its compensation programs to be competitive in each market based on regional and country-specific labor market trends and best practices.

-BSAPIC’s compensation program aims to attract, motivate and retain the right talent with the right skills to be at the right position.
-Its major compensation programs, which include base pay, short- and long-term incentives, are designed to drive employee engagement and motivation, while fostering a performance-driven culture in alignment with both individual and company-wide objectives.
+BSAPIC’s compensation program aims to attract, motivate and retain the right talent with the right skills for the right position.
+Its major compensation programs, which include base pay and short- and long-term incentives, are designed to drive employee engagement and motivation, while fostering a performance-driven culture in alignment with both individual and company-wide objectives.

 Regular annual market reviews ensure the compensation programs remain competitive and relevant within the industry landscape, providing the employees with compensation packages that reflect their true worth.
 Moreover, each program undergoes thorough scrutiny and approval by the Succession, Nomination, and Compensation Committee of BSAPIC's Board of Directors on an annual basis, demonstrating the commitment to transparency and fairness.